-In the U.S, we used the money borrowed during the boom to finance welfare for the rich and for big corporations, and to bankroll costly wars in the Middle East marked by irresponsible and excessive payments to defense contractors.
+In the U.S, we used the money borrowed during the boom to finance welfare-like subsidies for the rich and for big corporations, and bankroll costly wars in the Middle East marked by irresponsible and excessive payments to defense contractors.
 Many of the biggest contractors, like Halliburton, were connected politically.

 We used the borrowed money to offset revenue lost to the tax breaks for the wealthy that were championed by former president and lifelong rich kid George Bush; to allow multinationals to avoid paying their fair share of the tax burden through an array of loopholes; and to provide the billions of dollars allegedly skimmed by foreign power groups like the Karzai family.

-In Greece, they used the largesse to go hog wild on social welfare programs to win the support of government employees.
+In Greece, politicians used the largesse to go hog wild on social welfare programs to win the support of government employees.